tersesystems/echopraxia-examples/README.md

 This project shows things you can do with [Echopraxia](https://github.com/tersesystems/echopraxia), an application logging framework with structured logging, conditions, context, and filters.
 Echopraxia has Log4J2 and Logback implementations and is easy to extend with your own domain loggers and structure.

-## Async Logging

-Scenario: you want to log conditionally, but you don't want to incur the costs of evaluating the condition in your rendering thread.

-Solution: Use asynchronous logging, which will do all logging in another thread.

-Demonstrates [AsyncLogger](https://github.com/tersesystems/echopraxia#asynchronous-logging) with correct caller info.
-See [README](async-example/README.md).

 ## Diffing Objects

 Scenario: you have a large object with lots of state, and you want to be able to "diff" the object so you can see only what changed in it.